simon-benigeri/simon-benigeri/README.md

 - ⚡ Fun fact: ...
 -->

 🔭 I’m Simon.
 I study Artificial Intelligence at Northwestern University (MS).
-I'm from Paris, France, where I worked for IBM's Watson and AI team.
+I'm from Paris, France, where I worked for IBM's Watson and AI consulting team.

 🌱 I’m currently working on projects in deep generative models, statistical langugae modeling, qualitative reasoning, and the mathematical and algorithmic foundations of data science.